Glenys Hanna Martin: Early life

 Glenys Hanna was born in Nassau on to the Hon.
 Arthur Dion Hanna and Beryl Hanna (née Church).

 Her education began at St. Anne's School, Fox Hill.
 She later attended Queen's College, and matriculated from Padworth College, Reading, England.
 She continued her studies at York University, Toronto, Ontario, graduating in 1981 with a Bachelor of Arts (Specialized Honours) Degree in English Literature.
 In 1985 she left for the University of Buckingham, England where she obtained her LL.B with top honours having been awarded the Maxwell Law Prize by the institution.

 Hanna Martin joined the Inner Temple, London and in 1988, after having successfully completed her Council of Legal Education Course, was called to the Bar of England and Wales, and The Bahamas bar.

 Career

 In 1998, Hanna-Martin became Chairperson of the Women's Branch of the Progressive Liberal Party.
-She originally ran for the Holy Cross constituency against Carl Bethel.
+She was originally nominated for the Holy Cross constituency against Carl Bethel.